 They often resemble straight-cut tin snips in appearance and design, with long handles for control.

-#8.
-Jewellers Tin Snips
+8. Jewellers Tin Snips

 As their name suggests, they are uses for making jewelry and can be used by both professional silversmiths and hobbyists.
 Various versions can be purchased for straight or curved cuts.

-#9.
-Universal Tin Snips
+9. Universal Tin Snips

 Universal tin snips can be used for straight cuts or long, wide curves.
 They are available in straight handled, left hand-cranked, or right hand-cranked versions.

 Utility and multi-purpose tin snips are general-purpose tools due to the fact that they are designed to cut wides in a variety of different materials rather than just metal.

 They can be used to cut and trim many household and workshop items.

 Straight patterned tin snips are often simple in design and strong in construction.

 These special tin snips are made for heavy-duty metal cutting due to their comfy grip handles and special blades that are made from drop-forge carbon steel.